jasonjac2/OneMoreWiki/Edit-Commands.md

 Sets the proofing language of selected text or the entire page to the chosen language.
 This can be added to the context menu.

-## Collapse Outlining
-Collapses all headings with indented content.

-## Expand Outlining
-Expands all headings with indented content.

 ## Increase Font Size (Ctrl + Alt + Plus)
 Increases the font size of all text on the entire page.
 To increase the font size of selected text, use the built-in OneNote shortcut Ctrl+Shift+>